Shinichi Ito: 500cc/MotoGP World Championship

 In 2000, Ito was recruited by Kanemoto Racing, who had been contracted by the Bridgestone tyre company to conduct tyre testing for the company's foray into World Championship 500 cc racing.
 Alongside fellow Japanese rider Nobuatsu Aoki, Ito was responsible for the testing and development of Bridgestone tyres on Honda NSR500 machines.
-In the Suzuka 8 Hour he qualified 5th and finished 8th in the race on a Honda VTR1000SPW, this time running in a three-man team with Tadayuki Okada and Alex Barros.
+In the Suzuka 8 Hour, he qualified fifth and finished eighth in the race on a Honda VTR1000SPW, this time running in a three-man team with Tadayuki Okada and Alex Barros.

-Now one of the most experienced and respected top level development riders, Ito was given a Honda RC211V for the inaugural round of the new four-stroke MotoGP series at Suzuka.
-He qualified in 3rd (0.2 seconds behind polesitter Valentino Rossi) and crossed the line in 4th.
-He made another wild card appearance at the penultimate round in Australia, this time with the Kanemoto Racing team on an NSR500 two-stroke machine testing Bridgestone tyres.
+Now one of the most experienced top level development riders, Ito was given a Honda RC211V for the inaugural round of the new four-stroke MotoGP series at Suzuka.
+He qualified in third (0.2 seconds behind polesitter Valentino Rossi) and crossed the line in fourth.
+He made another appearance at the penultimate round in Australia, this time with the Kanemoto Racing team on an NSR500 two-stroke machine testing Bridgestone tyres.
 He qualified 13th but retired midway through the race.
-In the Japanese Superbike Championship he made just one appearance in the domestic series scoring a 4th at Suzuka.
+In the Japanese Superbike Championship, he made one appearance in the domestic series scoring a fourth at Suzuka.

 Ito returned to the Japanese Superbike Championship full-time and won the title in 2005 and 2006 on a Honda CBR1000RR.

 Still a top rider in endurance racing, he was to take three more pole positions in the Suzuka 8 Hour.
 This equalled Wayne Gardner's record of five Suzuka 8 Hour poles.
 He won the race for the third time in 2006, partnered by Takeshi Tsujimura.
 Ito was still in demand at international level, and in 2005 was drafted in to ride a Ducati Desmosedici GP5 in a new Ducati-Bridgestone Tyre Test Team, which was specifically created for MotoGP tyre development.
 This role was to expand further when works Ducati rider Loris Capirossi was injured and unable to race in Round 16 at the Turkish Grand Prix.
 Ito took the seat, becoming the first Japanese rider to pilot the Ducati.
 He qualified 15th, but during the race was subjected to a pit lane ride through penalty for jumping the start.
 Ito failed to enter the pits and was black-flagged from the race, and thence excluded from the results.

 Ito continued to work with the Ducati-Bridgestone Tyre Test Team during the off-season.
 He crashed during pre-season testing at Motegi and suffered a fractured thighbone, putting his 2007 season plans on hold.
-He returned for the Suzuka 8 Hour race in July and finished in 3rd place having set the fastest lap of the race.
+He returned for the Suzuka 8 Hour race in July and finished in third place having set the fastest lap of the race.
 He was partnered by Yusuka Teshima.
 Ito was given a ride on a Pramac d'Antin Ducati in the 2007 Japanese Grand Prix at Motegi following Alex Hofmann's release from the team.